gofractally/psibase/doc/psidk/src/README.md

 Rather than use a permissionless and unbounded set of active infrastructure providers, as is done in many other distributed web application deployment infrastructure systems such as the Ethereum blockchain, Psibase uses a permissionless and unbounded set of infrastructure provider candidates and runs a continuous election in order to achieve a limited final set of active infrastructure providers.
 This is done to maximize throughput while preserving the system integrity.

+Some core capabilities may be missing from Psibase to accomodate this deployment type at this time.
+Simple and centralized deployments are our current priority.

 ## Conclusion

 Psibase is more than a blockchain platform.
 Psibase is the brand that encapsulates a whole host of open-source technical innovations including a new blockchain architecture, libraries for database management and data-serialization, and a full-stack web3 application and microservices framework.
 It is the output of the research and development arm of ƒractally concerned with producing best-in-class base-layer infrastructure that can be trusted to reliably power the next generation of humanity's online collaboration and governance tools.